 Industrial Production in Hong Kong averaged 0.42 percent from 1983 until 2022, reaching an all time high of 23.90 percent in the first quarter of 1987 and a record low of -14.20 percent in the fourth quarter of 1998.
 This page provides - Hong Kong Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Hong Kong Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in Hong Kong is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Hong Kong to stand at 2.40 in 12 months time.
-In the long-term, the Hong Kong Manufacturing Production is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Industrial Production in Hong Kong is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Manufacturing Production is projected to trend around 3.40 percent in 2023, according to our econometric models.